 That being said, I was reluctant to use the word “feminist” in the title of this podcast.
 The word “feminist” is a trigger word that elicits, in many people, a strong emotional response.
 Since I agree with Mark Twain – “the difference between the right word and the almost-right word is the difference between the lightning and the lightning-bug”- the choice of the word “feminist” was problematic, because nearly everyone has a distinct personal definition of that particular word.
 Eric bypassed that concern, however: “people will search ‘feminist’ online,” he said to the library school professor.
 So here we are, “Revisioning the Feminist Folktale,” and I am not sure that two people on the planet have the same definition of what “feminist” means, never mind folktale, or oral tradition.
 So I’ll stick to passion.

 I am passionate about retelling folktales.
 I am passionate about excavating old tales, tales that have already survived for centuries, for emotional truths that resonate with contemporary listeners.
-There is no definitive version of a folktale, no “original”; we can point to Read more »
+There is no definitive version of a folktale, no “original”; we can point to Read the rest of this entry »

 Saturday, October 25, 2008